Vibolroath/VM-Project/README.md

 Overview:

-COMP3100 Stage 1: Design and implementation of a client-side simulator with a simple job dispatcher called Largest-Round-Robin (LRR).
+COMP3100 Stage 2: Design and implementation of an scheduling algorithm that can outperform the five baseline algorithms focusing on the turnaround time.

 How to run:

-Server: ./ds-server -c [any-config-files] -n -v brief/all
+Server: ./ds-server -c [any-config-files] -n -v brief

 Client: java Client